This is not going to happen overnight! Worth looking into every angle!

 Economic Recovery, Green Recovery, any kind of Recovery for us humans on planet Earth, with now 500,000 less people, is going to take everyone’s effort.
 It will be the Small Business Owners worldwide that will each have to find her/his way to rebuild again.
 To do this, it is going to take the help of every possible type of financial organization.
 Not just the traditional ones……

 The Fintechs have really helped small businesses in the recent past; not only with funds, but with methods to document what small businesses do.
 That documentation is going to help a great deal, when it comes to finding money to recover.
 If you qualify for Fintech use, check the useful information further down about them.
 However, maybe your small business does not qualify even for Fintechs.

 Here is an example from Israel…….
 Ogen – formerly IFLA – עוגן

 Ogen, is already advertising for coronavirus recovery!

-While the CDFI Fund and its certifications are limited to the United States, the UK also has about 70 CDFIs and a trade association, Responsible Finance, formerly known as the Community Development Finance Association (CDFA).
+While the CDFI Fund and its certifications are the USA form of such financing, the UK also has about 70 CDFIs and a trade association, Responsible Finance, formerly known as the Community Development Finance Association (CDFA).
 The UK government has provided various funding initiatives for CDFIs and credit unions.